 On January 14, 2013, we granted stock options for our executive officers based on the proposed equity grants set forth in the 2013 Radford report.
 These stock option grants were approved by the Board for Dr. Charles Link, Dr. Vahanian, Mr. Gordon Link, and Dr. Ramsey in the amounts of 155,000 shares, 90,000 shares, 36,000 shares and 30,000 shares, respectively.
 Mr. Brian Wiley joined the Company as Vice President of Business Development on January 3, 2013 and was granted stock options in the amount of 204,000 in connection with his appointment.
 These options will vest as to 25% on the first anniversary of the date of grant and as to the remainder in equal monthly increments over the following 36 months.
+These stock option grants were priced at \$11.79 per share, which was equal to the closing price of our stock on the day of grant.
 These options will expire on January 13, 2023.
-All of these grants were recommended to the Board by the Compensation Committee, which considered the recommendations presented by our independent compensation consultants in the 2013 Radford report.
-The recommendations from the Radford report were intended to result in annual equity compensation approximating the 50th percentile of similarly-situated executives at comparable companies as determined by the Radford report.
+All of these grants were reinteded to the Board by the Compensation Committee, which considered the recommendations presented by our independent companies as determined by the Radford report.
+The recommendations from the Radford report were intended to result in annual equity compensation approximating the 50th percentile of similarly-situated executives at compariable companies as determined by the Radford report.